busilas/SSD_UoE/Unit07/README.md

 ## Description

 Submit of Activities below:
-- ✅ Activity
+- ✅ Activities:
+  * Exploring a simple Python shell
+  * Developing an API for a Distributed EnvironmentPage

-- ✅ e-Portfolio Component
+- ✅ e-Portfolio Component:
+  * What is an Ontology?